Things to do in Myanmar

 The pagoda complex consists of hundreds of colorful temples, stupas, statues, and shrines that reflect the different architectural styles and eras of Myanmar’s history.
 You can explore the various structures and learn about their meanings and stories.
 Some of the most famous ones are the Ananda Temple, the Dhammayangyi Temple, the Shwesandaw Pagoda, and the Thatbyinnyu Temple.

-The best time to visit the pagoda is either at sunrise or sunset, when you can witness the stunning views of the city and the sky.
+The best time to visit Shwedagon Pagoda is either at sunrise or sunset, when you can witness the stunning views of the city and the sky.
 The pagoda also glows with lights at night, creating a magical atmosphere.
 You can also join the locals in celebrating various festivals and ceremonies that take place throughout the year at the pagoda.

 Golden Rock is also one of the most beautiful temples in Myanmar.
 This rock covered in gold leaves seems to defy gravity.
 Situated on the top of a mountain, it offers some of the most incredible views in Myanmar.